top of page

 Why Does Mental Health Matter?

 Without mental health, we cannot be healthy.
 Any part of the body—including the brain—can get sick.
 We all experience emotional ups and downs from time to time caused by events in our lives.
 Mental health conditions go beyond these emotional reactions to specific situations.
-They are medical conditions that cause changes in how we think and feel and in our mood.
-These changes can alter your life because they make it hard to relate to others and function the way you used to.
+They are medical conditions that cause changes in how we think and feel and our mood.
+These changes can alter your life because they make it hard to relate to others and function like you used to.
 Without proper treatment, mental health conditions can worsen and make day-to-day life hard.

 If you feel you or a loved one might be experiencing a mental health condition, remember that these are biological brain disorders.
 Anyone can develop a mental health problem.
 It isn’t your fault or your family’s fault.
 Seeking treatment can help you live a fulfilled life and can strengthen you and your family for the future.